ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 * hold object to cut properly
 * begin slicing

 But for each item you want to slice for the sandwich, you'd have to type out that whole list each time!
-That would mean so much typing for the tomates, cheese, pickles...
+That would mean so much typing for the tomatoes, cheese, pickles...
 If that were a function instead, then you could just type `SliceObject(tomato)` when you want to do all those steps at once.

 So in order to be able to perform our task exactly when and how we want to, we're going to change `TutorialScript` so the `UI.PrintToScreen` call is within a function.
 We'll call this function `Init`.